jaqcjudge-gif/urban-sniffle/README.md

 ---

-### What you are doing
+### What you are doing4

 Your blog is now well-tested and secure.
 This stage steps back from the application and considers the infrastructure it runs on.
 Even if GitHub Pages handles your hosting, real-world systems run on cloud infrastructure — and that infrastructure should be defined in code, not clicked together in a web console.

-### Step-by-step
+### Step-by-step4

 **1. Add the Terraform workflow.** Go to **Actions → New workflow** and search for **"Terraform"** by HashiCorp (under *Deployment*).
 The description reads: *"Set up Terraform CLI in your GitHub Actions workflow."*

 **2. Write a minimal Terraform configuration.** Create a `terraform/` directory in your repository with a simple configuration.
 A good starting example is provisioning a cloud storage bucket (e.g. an AWS S3 bucket or a Google Cloud Storage bucket) — something that has no running cost but demonstrates the full Terraform workflow.
 Your facilitator will provide the specific cloud provider and credentials to use.

 A minimal `terraform/main.tf` might look like: